Modified: June 7, 2023

 Finally, in addition to striking such delicate balances, the Majjhima Nikāya also contains many individual suttas of such extraordinary depth and profound beauty as to be worth reading and rereading, pondering and savoring again and again, strictly on their own literary merits, let alone for the critical part they serve on the path to Awakening.

 This course is quite long if you hope to complete it.
-But don’t worry: each of the ten modules (not to mention each sutta) is fairly self-contained and can be studied independently based on your interests.
-Feel free to pick and choose as you like.
+But don’t worry: each of the modules (not to mention each sutta) is a fairly self-contained unit and can be studied independently based on your interests.
+Feel free to pick and choose as you like!

-In this course, we study the Early Buddhist Texts by reading half the Majjhima Nikaya and studying, in depth, its similarity to, and differences with, its parallels.
+In this course, we study the Early Buddhist Texts by reading the Majjhima Nikaya.

-I recommend first reading Ajahn Sujato’s Guide to the Majjhima Nikaya to orient yourself and listen to the introductory lecture by Bhikkhu Bodhi to give you a heads up on what to expect from this course.
+I recommend first reading Ajahn Sujato’s Guide to the Majjhima Nikaya if you haven’t already, to orient yourself, and listen to the introductory lecture by Bhikkhu Bodhi and this introductory analysis by Bhante Analayo to get a sense of what to expect from this course.

 The main text for this course is The Middle Length Discourses of the Buddha by Bhikkhu Ñānamoli and Bhikkhu Bodhi published by Wisdom Publications, some of which has been released for free: